cseljatib/cseljatib.netlify.app/content/project/2019fondef_mio/index.md

 - Forest management
 - Silviculture
 - Principal investigator
-title: A growth simulator for natural forest
+title: A growth simulator for natural forests
 ---

 > *A quantitative tool for decision-support in forest management of native forest.*